Jeffrey C. Bradley

 In 2012 Jeff co-founded OESIS Group — a periodic gathering in the US and abroad of K-12 teachers, administrators and other thought leaders aimed at sparking conversations and innovations to support best practices of teaching and learning in an increasingly globalized world.

-Jeff holds a BA in Philosophy and a master’s degree in English Literature from Georgetown University.
+Jeff holds a bachelor's in philosophy and a master’s in english literature from Georgetown University.

 Articles by Jeff Bradley

 - Where There Are Connections, There Is Trust (March 2022)

 - Re-Evaluating Schooling Now That Our Grand Experimental Disruption May Be Ending Soon (April 2021)